-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-If you want to know more details about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.
-If you don't have an Azure subscription, create a free account before you begin.
+To learn more about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.

-To configure Azure AD integration with iPass SmartConnect, you need the following items:
+To get started, you need the following items:

 - An Azure AD subscription.
-If you don't have an Azure AD environment, you can get one-month trial here
+If you don't have a subscription, you can get a free account.

-- iPass SmartConnect single sign-on enabled subscription
+- iPass SmartConnect single sign-on (SSO) enabled subscription.

-In this tutorial, you configure and test Azure AD single sign-on in a test environment.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 - iPass SmartConnect supports SP and IDP initiated SSO